 In 1863, Zeng Guofan had the first Chinese steamship built, the "Yellow Swan" (Huanghu 黃鵠) and sent out Rong Hong 容閎 (Yung Wing, 1828-1912) to America to buy machines and weapons.
 In 1866, Zeng inaugurated the first Chinese factory for military equipment, the Jiangnan Arsenal (Jiangnan chuangzao zongju 江南創造總局) in Shanghai, together with Li Hongzhang.
 Rong Hong was only the first of a large series of students that Zeng Guofang sent to the USA.
 Many of them would eventually be the founders of China's first industrial companies.

-As a governor-general Zeng Guofan had great responsibilities for China's grainhouse and independently exerted a Confucian-style government, as he had learned by his education.
+As a governor-general, Zeng Guofan displayed great responsibility for China's "grainhouse" and independently exerted a Confucian-style government, as he had learned during his education.
 He was known for his uprightness the sincerity with which he treated his staff, for his incorruptibility and his austerity.
-He made a systematic and well-founded use of the law, saw the peasantry as the most important base of the empire and therefore lowered taxes in the regions inflicted by war.
-After the defeat of the Taiping, he took great care for the reconstruction of the whole region and set up schools and academies for the education of future state officials.
+He made a systematic and well-founded use of the law, saw the peasantry as the most important base of the empire and therefore lowered taxes in regions inflicted by war.
+After the defeat of the Taiping, he took great care for the reconstruction of the whole region of the southeast and established schools and academies for the education of future state officials.

 Zeng Guofan died in March 1872 in Nanjing.
 He was granted the posthumous title of Duke Wenzheng 文正公, the "Cultivated and Upright".
 His collected writings were published in the collection Zeng Wenzhenggong quanji 曾文正公全集.
-Another publication, the Zeng Wenzhenggong shoushu riji 曾文正公手書日記, is a faksimile of his hand-written diary.
+Another publication, Zeng Wenzhenggong shoushu riji 曾文正公手書日記, is a facsimile of his hand-written diary.